vitalz/json4img/README.md

 mvn clean package
 ```
 ### Run
-in Terminal export into environment variables based on project directory (as demo file storage in these steps):
+in Terminal export into environment variables IN and OUT based on project directory (as demo file storage in these steps):
 ```
 export FS_SHAREDDIR=$(pwd)
 export FS_OUTPUTDIR=$(pwd)/output